francescoliguori/esx_lscustom/README.md

 # esx_lscustom
-Edited by me(frank_l59), to add the possibility to change rear rim for motorbykes here a little demonstration -> https://streamable.com/lsmnrk This is based on ESX 1.0
+Edited by me(frank_l59), to add the possibility to change rear rim for motorbykes.
+Here a little demonstration -> https://streamable.com/lsmnrk
+This is based on ESX 1.0
 I've edited only en.lua but it's easy to see what I've added